Sorine Side Effects

 Generic Name: sotalol

-Note: This document contains side effect information about sotalol.
-Some of the dosage forms listed on this page may not apply to the brand name Sorine.
+Note: This page contains side effects data for the generic drug sotalol.
+It is possible that some of the dosage forms included below may not apply to the brand name Sorine.

 For the Consumer

 As well as its needed effects, sotalol (the active ingredient contained in Sorine) may cause unwanted side effects that require medical attention.